dereuromark/cakephp-codesniffer/README.md

 It is also quite helpful when creating new sniffer rules (using tokenizer command).

 ## Requirements

 CakePHP 2.x

-This is a self-contained plugin shipped with everything including phpcs and sniffs.
+This is a self-contained CakePHP-only plugin shipped with everything including phpcs and sniffs.
 Drag and drop it.
 Run it.
 Enjoy.

+Possible dependencies:

+- my Tools Plugin (for some commands)

 ## How to use